petedprice/MeioticDrive2022/E_workbook/README.md

 ![plot](./photos/clustering_plots.png)

-Elbow plot levels at around 20PCAs and when looking at variation explained it's at PCA 21 so 21 PCs is taken forward for UMAP/clustering etc.
+Elbow plot levels at around 20PCAs and when looking at the variation explained it's at PCA 21 so 21 PCs are taken forward for UMAP/clustering etc.

-No obvious point where clustering number flatterns with resolution so choose based on biological interest, can condense clusters later.
+There is no obvious point where the clustering number flattens with resolution so choice based on biological interest, can condense clusters later.
 Resolution of 0.5 used as slope flattens a bit and gives a freedom to condense.

 Celltype ID
 -----------